siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 	4 | Hit reset on both BBB boards.
 This will take 30-40 seconds to complete.
 Reset is complete when the right-most a blue LED in the row of 4 is lit and the other three are not lit
 	5 | Align motor flags so they all point vertically (12:00 position)

-* **STEP 1** Inspect the test rig.
+* **STEP 1** Inspect the test rig and verify against picture ___
- 1. Make sure there is one BeagleBone Black (BBB) board on the test rig
+ 1. Verify there is one BeagleBone Black (BBB) board on the test rig
- 1. Make sure there is one tester base board with 18 serrated head pogo pins
+ 1. Verify there is one tester base board with 18 serrated head pogo pins
+ 1. Verify there is an Atmel AVRISP mkII programmer lugged into the BBB USB A jack
 * **STEP 2** Turn off tester power using switch on right side of test jig
 * **STEP 3** Plug in 5v wall units and apply power to BBB boards on left of tester
 * **STEP 4** Hit reset on both BBB boards.
 This will take 30-40 seconds to complete.
 Reset is complete when the right-most a blue LED in the row of 4 is lit and the other three are not lit